onsimini/python-playground/README.md

 # python-playground

-## My Python playground, to play and test Python.
+## My Python playground, to play, learn and test Python and python base app.

 ### List of folders: